-2017 was another year of outstanding achievement for us.
-I know that everything we do is only possible because of the team of people who come together to make it happen - all our staff, our volunteers, fundraisers, donors, advisers, supporters and of course trustees.
-Thank you to everyone who helped to make 2017 such a great year.
+2018 was a year of outstanding achievement.
+This sort of success is only possible because of the team of people who come together to make it happen - all our staff, our volunteers, fundraisers, donors, advisers and supporters.
+Thank you to everyone for such a memorable year.

 Ian Walker, Chair, Council of Management